mvuorre/pdf-direct/README.md

 This works across both direct publisher domains and university proxy services.

-## Suggestions

-Submit an issue if you want me to add a publisher / feature / squash a bug.

 ## License

 MIT

+## Contributing and development

+Submit an issue if you want me to add a publisher / feature / squash a bug.

-## Development
+Development requirements:

-Requirements

 - `web-ext` (`npm install -g web-ext`)
 - `gh` CLI (`brew install gh`)